 Some say that the best things to collect are memories.
 But ask any serious collector, and you’ll hear something else entirely.
 Unless, of course, they happen to collect photographs.

 Displates are a neat alternative to standard paper prints.
-They’re high-quality metal posters with select designs printed on them, and they can easily be attached to the wall with a magnet — no nails or screws involved.
-If you are looking for cool collectible items, check out Displate’s limited editions and exclusive designs from Star Wars, Marvel, DC, The Witcher, D&D, and more.
+They’re high-quality metal posters with select designs printed on them that can be easily attached to the wall with a magnet — no nails or screws involved.
+If you are looking for cool collectable items, check out Displate’s limited and ultra-limited editions and licensed designs from Star Wars, Marvel, DC, The Witcher, D&D, and more.
+Some of these fetch hefty amounts on the second-hand market!

 If you think stamps are untrendy or otherwise unchic in our instant-message, Snapchat age, think again.
 With approximately 60 million philatelists worldwide, stamp collecting is still considered one of the most popular pastimes throughout the world.
 Whether postmarked or in mint condition, these little paper squares are sought after by many within the philatelic world.
 The most valuable stamp in the world?
-The British Guiana One-Cent Magenta, which went for over 8 million dollars earlier this year.
+The British Guiana One-Cent Magenta, which went for over 8 million dollars in 2021!

 Collecting coins is like owning little pieces of history, each telling its own unique story.
 Numismatists around the world track down rare specimens or special edition releases, some of which can carry an exorbitant price tag.
 While some super rare coins are worth thousands of dollars, the most valuable coin in the world, the 1794/5 Flowing Hair Silver/Copper Dollar, was sold for a whopping 10 million dollars in 2013, setting a new world record for the most expensive single coin sale ever.